 Medical Editor: John P. Cunha, DO, FACOEP

 Pavulon (pancuronium bromide) Injection is a neuromuscular blocking agent used to provide skeletal muscle relaxation during tracheal intubation and surgery.
-It is available in generic form.
-Common side effects of Pavulon include skeletal muscle weakness, drooling, rash, bronchospasm, flushing, redness, low blood pressure, and rapid heartbeat.
+Pavulon is available in generic form.
+Common side effects of Pavulon include increased saliva, skeletal muscle weakness, drooling, rash, bronchospasm, flushing, redness, low blood pressure, high blood pressure, and rapid heartbeat.